flipperdevices/flipperzero-firmware/makefile_project_converter/README.md

 # THIS IS EXPERIMENTAL TOOL!

 **It is not tested properly.
 You need to compile it by yourself using the makefile.
 It will print help if called without arguments.
-It should automatically call ffmpeg and clean all the intermediate files and folders made for or by ffmpeg.
-Windows build is provided which works in my case.**
+It should automatically call ffmpeg and clean all the intermediate files and folders made for or by ffmpeg.**

 # How to use: